The New Year (film): Release

 The New Year premiered at the Sarasota Film Festival on April 13, 2010 and was an Official Selection at the 2010 Los Angeles Film Festival.
 The film had a one-week theatrical run at the reRun Gastropub Theater in Dumbo, Brooklyn, New York City, beginning on July 30, 2010.

 GoDigital eventually picked up the film and released it on VOD platforms.

 Reception

 Critical response

-On review aggregator website Rotten Tomatoes, The New Year has a 100% "certified fresh" rating based on 5 reviews.
+On review aggregator website Rotten Tomatoes, The New Year has a 100% rating based on 5 reviews.

 The film received positive reviews from critics, who praised Brett Haley's direction and Trieste Kelly Dunn's performance.
 Mark Olsen of Los Angeles Times noted that "Dunn brings an understated strength to the film's portrait of ambitions thwarted and reignited and the tension between responsibilities to one's family and to oneself."
 Andy Webster of The New York Times wrote that Dunn was "smart and attractive [and] steadily, wordlessly conveys her character's internal struggle."
 Steve Dollar of The Wall Street Journal stated that "Dunn carries Brooklyn-based director Brett Haley's debut with a face made for the subtle calibrations of emotional conflict."